mrlt8/docker-wyze-bridge/README.md

 - 🔨 Fixed: logging and other issues related when stream stopped publishing to rtsp-simple-server.
 - 🔨 Fixed: `AV_ER_REMOTE_TIMEOUT_DISCONNECT` error on connection timeout.

-## Changes in v1.1.2

-- 🏠 Home Assistant: Create the IMG_DIR at startup if it does not exist.
-- 🏠 Home Assistant: Added `KEEP_BAD_FRAMES`, `MAX_NOREADY`, `MAX_BADRES`, and `WEBRTC` options.
-- ✨ NEW: ENV option `KEEP_BAD_FRAMES` - Optional.
-Keep frames that may be missing a keyframe.
-May cause some video artifacts.
-- 🔨 Fixed: Get API snapshots one time at container startup to avoid expired thumbnails.
-- 🧹Code refactoring.

-## Changes in v1.1.1

-- 🔨 Fixed: Refresh cams on `WRONG_AUTH_KEY` error. #292
-- 🔨 Fixed: Faster cleanup on shutdown.
-- 🔧 Changed: ENV option: `MAX_NOREADY` - Optional.
-Can now be set to 0 to disable. #221
-- 🎨 Logging: Stream up info.

-## Changes in v1.1.0

-- 🏠 Home Assistant: Specify snapshot dir using `IMG_DIR`.
-- ✨ NEW: ENV option `IMG_DIR` - Optional.
-Change snapshot dir.
-- ✨ NEW: ENV option `MAX_NOREADY` - Optional.
-Number of "NOREADY" frames before restarting the connection.
-- ✨ NEW: ENV option `MAX_BADRES` - Optional.
-Number of frames that have a wrong resolution before restarting the connection.
-- ✨ NEW: ENV option `WEBRTC=True` - Optional.
-Get WebRTC credentials for all cameras.
-- 🔨 Fixed: Change resolution without reconnecting.
-- 🔨 Fixed: Refresh expired tokens.
-- 🔨 Fixed: Refresh cams from API when unable to find device.
-- 🔨 Fixed: Compatibility with rtsp-simple-server changes (PUBLISH to READY)
-- 🔨 Fixed: Cleanup logging for reads and publish.
-- 🔨 Fixed: Attempt to cleanup and exit more gracefully.
-- ⬆️ UPDATE: Switched to Python 3.10 base image.
-- ⬆️ UPDATE: iOS and Wyze App version for API.
-- ⬆️ UPDATE: rtsp-simple-server to v0.17.17.
-- 🧹Code refactoring and docstrings.

 [View older changes](https://github.com/mrlt8/docker-wyze-bridge/releases)